 - Address: Bodelva, Par, Cornwall, PL24 2SG

-Not only is Invisible Worlds set to be a fantastic day out for all the family, but it’ll also be a great opportunity to learn more about the planet and the incredible things that we can only begin to understand.
+Not only is the Eden Project set to be a fantastic day out for all the family, but it'll also be a great opportunity to learn more about the planet and the incredible things that we can only begin to understand.
+Be sure to book your time slot online before you arrive!

 Video courtesy of edenprojecttv

 Holidaymakers visiting Looe Bay, White Acres or St. Minver will be pleased to hear that the stunning Eden Project is less than a 40-minute drive away.
-Invisible Worlds is only one element of the Eden Project to enjoy.
 The awe-inspiring museum is a collection of domes housing different climates, along with an amazing array of plant and wildlife.
-There’s even England’s longest zip wire and a rainforest canopy walkway – what more can you want from a day out?!
+There's even England's longest zip wire and a rainforest canopy walkway, what more can you want from a day out?!

 - Address: The Lake District Visitor Centre, Windermere, LA23 1LJ

-If you’re looking for something to get the heart-racing this half term then this event at Brockhole – The Lake District Visitor Centre - is for you.
-A 15-minute walk from White Cross Bay, and less than 10-minutes in the car from Fallbarrow and Limefitt, Brockhole sits just a stone’s throw from Lake Windermere.
+If you're looking for a bit of excitement this half term then definitely consider a visit to Brockhole.
+A 15-minute walk from White Cross Bay, and less than 10-minutes in the car from Fallbarrow and Limefitt, Brockhole sits just a stone's throw from Lake Windermere.

 - Address: QEII Country Park, Ashington, NE63 9YF